RemigiuszDudek/otc-coding-task/README.md

 ### Throne succession rules
 In medieval times, rules of the male primogeniture were the most commonly used as rules for throne succession.
-1. The  throne is inherited by the King's son a his male offspring
+1. The  throne is inherited by the King's son and his male offspring
 2. If King has no male offspring, it is female offspring that inherits the throne
 3. In case of having many sons/daughters a rule of age applies, it is always the oldest child that inherits the throne